Bibliography of Hybrid-Flexible Literature (using various terms)

 Raes, A., Vanneste, P., Pieters, M., Windey, I., Van Den Noortgate, W., & Depaepe, F. (2020).
 Learning and instruction in the hybrid virtual classroom: An investigation of students’ engagement and the effect of quizzes.
 Computers & Education, 143, (2020) 103682.

 Rasmussen, R. C. (2003).
 The quantity and quality of human interaction in a synchronous blended learning environment.
 Doctoral dissertation.
 Brigham Young University.
 Available from: ProQuest Dissertations & theses.
 (UMI No. 305345928).

 Robertson, B. and Kelly, K. (2013).
 Operating a Very Large-Section, Hybrid Principles of Marketing Class at a Public University: Lessons Learned over Ten Years.
 Atlantic Marketing Journal 2(3), Article 10.
-Available at: https://edtechbooks.org/-jVE
+Retrieved September 7, 2019 from https://edtechbooks.org/-jVE

 [Spanish language] Romero, H. Y., Chávez, N. V., and Gutiérrez, I. M. (2016).
 HyFlex, hybrid and flexible model for university education: Case study: Universidad Técnica Particular de Loja — Ecuador, 2016 11th Iberian Conference on Information Systems and Technologies (CISTI), Las Palmas, 2016, pp. 1-4.

 Schaffhauser, D. (2012).
 Tuning the Blend.
 Campus Technology, December 2012, pp. 22-24.

 Smith, B., Reed, P., and Jones, C. (2008) ‘Mode Neutral’ Pedagogy.
 European Journal of Open, Distance and e-Learning. https://edtechbooks.org/-nba